hemi93/quick-ecs/README.md

   /**
    * Following step runs the World and depends on engine you're using.
-   * This is generic - you just need to run update in render loop.
+   * This is fully generic - you just need to run update in render loop!
    */
   runRenderLoop(() => world.update())
 };